-The Read Array command can be used to sequentially read a continuous stream of data from the device by simply providing the SCK signal once the initial starting address has been specified.
+The Read Array command can be used to sequentially read a continuous stream of data from the device by simply providing the clock signal once the initial starting address has been specified.
 The device incorporates an internal address counter that automatically increments on every clock cycle.

-Two opcodes, 0Bh and 03h, can be used for the Read Array command.
-The use of each opcode depends on the maximum SCK frequency that will be used to read data from the device.
-The 0Bh opcode can be used at any SCK frequency up to the maximum specified by f{SCK} .
-The 03h opcode can be used for lower frequency read operations up to the maximum specified by f{RDLF} .
+Two opcodes (0Bh and 03h) can be used for the Read Array command.
+The use of each opcode depends on the maximum clock frequency that will be used to read data from the device.
+The 0Bh opcode can be used at any clock frequency up to the maximum specified by f{CLK} , and the 03h opcode can be used for lower frequency read operations up to the maximum specified by f{RDLF} .

 To perform the Read Array operation, the $\overline{\text{CS}}$ pin must first be asserted and the appropriate opcode (0Bh or 03h) must be clocked into the device.
 After the opcode has been clocked in, the three address bytes must be clocked in to specify the starting address location of the first byte to read within the memory array.
-If the 0Bh opcode is used, then one don't care byte must also be clocked in after the three address bytes.
+Following the three address bytes, an additional dummy byte needs to be clocked into the device if the 0Bh opcode is used for the Read Array operation.

-After the three address bytes (and the one don't care byte if using opcode 0Bh) have been clocked in, additional clock cycles will result in serial data being output on the SO pin.
+After the three address bytes (and the dummy byte if using opcode 0Bh) have been clocked in, additional clock cycles will result in data being output on the SO pin.
 The data is always output with the MSB of a byte first.
-When the last byte (3FFFFFh) of the memory array has been read, the device will continue reading back at the beginning of the array (000000h).
+When the last byte (03FFFFh) of the memory array has been read, the device will continue reading back at the beginning of the array (000000h).
 No delays will be incurred when wrapping around from the end of the array to the beginning of the array.